 “For Principal Dancer Guillaume Côté in the title role, Nijinsky is a triumph of dramatic intensity.”

 Mr Côté is in great demand as a guest artist at major ballet companies around the world, such as Teatro alla Scala, English National Ballet, The Royal Ballet, American Ballet Theatre, The Mikhailovsky Theatre, The Hamburg Ballet and Stuttgart Ballet.
-He also performed in Kings of the Dance, Gala des Étoiles, Stars of the 21st Century, The Vision of Manuel Legris, Roberto Bolle and Friends and The Hamburg Ballet’s 40th Anniversary Gala as well as many other international galas.
+He also performed in Kings of the Dance, Gala des Étoiles, Stars of the 21st Century, The Vision of Manuel Legris, Roberto Bolle and Friends, The Hamburg Ballet’s 40th Anniversary Gala and the 44th Annual Nijinsky Gala for Hamburg Ballet Days as well as many other international galas.
 With English National Ballet, he created the role of Gene Kelly in Derek Deane's Strictly Gershwin.

 In 2012, Mr. Côté choreographed and starred in the short film Lost in Motion which was presented at Toronto’s International Film Festival.
 The sequel, Lost in Motion II, was released in 2013 and was featured at the Dance on Camera Festival in New York City in 2014.
 Mr. Côté won a Gemini Award in 2007 and the Galileo 2000 A Life for Music Prize in 2008 for Moving to His Music: The Two Muses of Guillaume Côté.
 In 2012, Mr. Côté was awarded La Médaille de l’Assemblée nationale du Québec, a prestigious award from the province of Québec for his work in the arts.